Published by Carl Hedinger. Last Updated on September 27, 2023.

 1 Mile Round Trip | Difficulty: Easy

 This 75-foot waterfall is reached after a flat half-mile walk through the woods.
-It’s probably one of the easiest Black Mountains hikes that we’ll mention, and such a rewarding one, too!
+It’s probably one of the easiest waterfalls near Black Mountains NC to reach that we’ll mention, and such a rewarding one, too!

 7. River Loop Trail